-The SSURGO soils data downloaded from the NRCS soil survey web site in May 2018 are shown in Figure A3-16.
+The SSURGO soils data downloaded from the NRCS soil survey web site in October 2021 using the Dominant Condition approach for aggregating the soils data are shown in Figure A3-16.
 The NRCS procedures for estimating the Hydrologic Soils Groups (HSGs) were updated prior to 2009 and documented in the NRCS Part 630 Hydrology, National Engineering Handbook, Chapter 7, Hydrologic Soils Group (HSG) dated January 2009.
 The calculations for the new HSGs were completed for Maryland in 2014 and the updated HSGs were posted to the NRCS Web Soil Survey database in 2016.
+The SSURGO soils on the NRCS Web Soil Survey site are updated annually and data available in October 2021 were used in this current analysis.
 The new criteria for assigning HSGs use soil properties that influence runoff potential such as: